AlgoMaster Logo

 Understanding the Problem

-Think of it like an odometer.
+An odometer is a useful comparison.
 The number 1234 is followed by 1235, then 1236, and so on.
-When the last digit maxes out, you increment the next digit and reset.
-Permutations work the same way, except instead of digits 0-9, you're working with the elements of the array, and instead of simple addition, you're rearranging positions.
+When the last digit reaches its maximum, you increment the next digit and reset.
+Permutations work the same way, except instead of digits 0-9 you are working with the elements of the array, and instead of addition you are rearranging positions.

-The key observation is this: to get the next permutation, you need to find the rightmost position where the sequence can still "grow," make the smallest possible increase at that position, and then arrange everything after it in the smallest possible order.
+To get the next permutation, find the rightmost position where the sequence can still grow, make the smallest possible increase at that position, and arrange everything after it in the smallest possible order.

 Key Constraints:

-• in place, constant extra memory → We cannot create a copy of the array or use extra data structures.
-This rules out generating all permutations and searching for the next one.
+• in place, constant extra memory → We cannot copy the array or use extra data structures.
+This rules out the brute-force option of materializing all permutations and searching for the next one.

 Approach 1: Generate All Permutations (Brute Force)